-• Keep a file of notes, emails, awards or anything that is a record of affirmations I received and review them at times where I am feeling a major void of appreciation.
+- Keep a file of notes, emails, awards, or any record of affirmation you have received, and review them when you feel a void of appreciation.

-• Have a network of friends who are affirming just by the fact they choose to be my friend or they make me laugh.
+- Maintain a network of friends who are affirming just by the fact they choose to be my friend.